KidkArolis/healthier/README.md

 Standard is not only checking your code quality, but also your code style.
 Unfortunately Prettier and Standard code styles are incompatible in subtle ways.
 This means you can't use the two tools together.
 There exist [other][prettier-standard] [approaches][prettierx] to solving this problem, but they fork and modify prettier to make it format code to match more closely to the Standard style.
 While that's an ok option, it can cause difficulties in using the tools and extensions in the Prettier ecosystem.
 Healthier, on the other hand, completely lets go off Standard's code style in favor of Prettier's.

-You can create a `.prettierrc` file in your project with the following content to bring your code style pretty close to Standard:
+You can create a `.prettierrc` file in your project with the following content to bring your code style pretty close to Standard.
+Use `healthier --init` to create this exact config:

 ```
 {